chrissimpkins/lorem/README.md

 &lt;/body&gt;
 &lt;/html&gt;
 </pre>
-<p>Rinse and repeat as desired</p>
+<p>Rinse and repeat as desired.
+Use the -n option to insert more than one paragraph.</p>

 ### Insert Tags Before and After Each Paragraph
 <p>If you want to wrap each paragraph with it's own set of tags, you can enter them with the -b and -e options (for begin and end).
 Make sure that you use quotes around special characters on the command line.
-This includes the < and > symbols.</p>
+This includes the &lt; and &gt; symbols.</p>

 <p>Here is an example of how you would make five paragraphs of dummy text wrapped with a p tag that has a class.</p>